himmelblau-idm/site/mkdocs/docs/reference/himmelblau-conf.md

 This section contains settings that apply globally to all operations of Himmelblau.

-#### domains
+#### domain

-  A comma-separated list of primary domains for your Azure Entra ID tenants.
+  The primary Azure Entra ID domain name used for authentication.
+This value **SHOULD** match the domain name that users enter when signing in (for example, the domain portion of their UPN).
+In most cases, this will be the primary domain of your Azure Entra ID tenant.
+If your organization uses multiple verified domains or aliases, choose the one that your users actually use to sign in.
 This parameter is **REQUIRED** for successful authentication.
-If this option is not specified, no users will be permitted to authenticate.
-The first user to authenticate to each domain will become the owner of the device object in the directory.
-Specify ONLY the primary domain for each tenant.
-Specifying multiple custom domains which belong to a single tenant will cause an idmap range overlap and the himmelblaud daemon will NOT start.
-If multiple domains are specified, you **MUST** define an **idmap_range** for each domain to avoid conflicts in user and group ID mappings.
-Overlapping ID ranges will cause the idmapper to throw a critical error and stop the daemon.
-This safeguard ensures that two users are not mistakenly mapped to the same UID.
+If it is not specified, no users will be permitted to authenticate.
 ##### EXAMPLES
-domains = example.com,example2.com [example.com] idmap_range = 5000000-5999999 [example2.com] idmap_range = 6000000-6999999
+domain = example.com

 #### debug